leppekja/IRS-990-DAFs/README.md

 # 990-DAFs
 Code for analyzing Donor Advised Funds

 Thanks for visiting!
 Our data is currently being reviewed to ensure the highest level of accuracy possible.
-We expect functionality to be enabled winter 2020.
+We expect the website to be operational in March 2021.

 ![Landing Page photo](/UI Designs/home_page.png)